StanfordSpezi/SpeziStorage/Sources/SpeziLocalStorage/SpeziLocalStorage.docc/SpeziLocalStorage.md

-# ``CardinalKitLocalStorage``
+# ``SpeziLocalStorage``

 <!--

-This source file is part of the CardinalKit open-source project
+This source file is part of the Stanford Spezi open-source project

 SPDX-FileCopyrightText: 2022 Stanford University and the project authors (see CONTRIBUTORS.md)